Linh91/CV/README.md

 - I am part of London Fight Factory where I train in Brazilian Jujitsu.
 I also take part in obstacles (e.g. Rough Runner) and have survived charity runs.
 - Reading crime novels and socialising with my friends and family.
 I would also consider myself as a keen foodie.
 - Passion for travel, sense of adventure and backpacking.
 I have backpacked to many places across the world.
-- Chairy work; I spent 3 life changing months volunteering in rural Tanzania.
+- Charity work; I spent 3 life changing months volunteering in rural Tanzania and I am always looking for other projects.